Vargasavour Recipes

 Instructions

-• In a separate large bowl, mash the ripe bananas with a fork until smooth.
+• In a separate bowl, mash the ripe banana with a fork until smooth.
+Add the egg, oil, and vanilla extract to the banana and whisk until fully combined.

 Notes